 1. Earthenware Pottery Made From Clay

-Earthenware is made from almost any basic clay material that's often found at riverbeds.
-It can be shaped and moulded crudely with hand or turned on a potter’s wheel, hence its description as potter’s clay.
+Earthenware is made from almost any basic clay material that's often found on riverbeds.
+It can be shaped and moulded crudely with a hand or turned on a potter’s wheel, hence its description as potter’s clay.

 Earthenware can be fired at relatively low temperatures and if subjected to higher temperatures, it becomes harder and denser.